Ease of doing business: FG tasks civil servants on prompt service delivery - Nigeria Today

 The council is expected to within the 60-day period, focus on areas that will not only deliver tangible changes for Small and Medium-scale Enterprises but also help improve Nigeria’s entire business environment within the shortest possible time.

-The post Ease of doing business: FG tasks civil servants on prompt service delivery appeared first on BusinessDay : News you can trust.
+The post Ease of doing business: FG tasks civil servants on prompt service delivery appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share